Federal Reserve cuts interest rates by 0.25 percentage points amid weaker labor market

 The Federal Reserve's so-called dual mandate requires monetary policymakers to keep both inflation and unemployment low, with Fed Chair Jerome Powell noting last month that risks to the labor market are growing.

-"In resuming its rate-cutting cycle, the Fed is responding primarily to signs of weakening labor demand," Seema Shah, chief global strategist at Principal Asset Management, said in an email.
-"The apparent softening in the jobs market appears to have prompted a preemptive move to prevent further deterioration, with September's rate reduction likely marking the start of a sequence of cuts."
+While Powell said the Fed is watching layoff announcements from large businesses such as Amazon, he added that the weakness in the job market does not appear to be accelerating.
+His comments indicate that another back-to-back rate cut this year isn't a certainty, financial experts said.

+"The knee-jerk reaction of the markets to the Fed meeting (and press conference) was to sell stocks and bonds, because Chairman Powell said that an additional rate cut in December wasn't a sure thing," Chris Zaccarelli, chief investment officer for Northlight Asset Management, said in an email.
+Investors "were negatively surprised that future cuts might be taken off the table."

-Shah added that she expects an additional 0.25 percentage point cut at the Fed's Dec.
-10 meeting.
-The Federal Open Market Committee, the panel that sets the Fed's monetary policy, isn't scheduled to meet on interest rates in November.
+The Federal Open Market Committee, or FOMC, the panel that sets the Fed's monetary policy, isn't scheduled to meet on interest rates in November.

 Inflation battle